mohannad200210/Sitech-Internship/Daily-Updates /6-9-2023-Updates.md

-## Yesterday i started the Jenkins course and You can see What i learned and the POC is here :
+## Yesterday i started the Jenkins course and You can see What i learned and the POC here :

 **install jenkins :**